Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(a) Any document required to be filed by this act with the secretary of state may be filed by telefacsimile communication.
-If such telefacsimile communication is accompanied with the appropriate fees, and meets the statutory requirements, it shall be effective upon its filing date or future effective date as prescribed in the document.
-The secretary of state shall prescribe a telefacsimile communication fee in addition to any filing fees to cover the cost of the services.
-The fee must be paid prior to acceptance of a telefacsimile communication under this section.
-The telefacsimile communication fee shall be deposited into the information and services fee fund.
+(a) Any document required to be filed by this act with the secretary of state may be filed by telefacsimile or electronic communication.
+If such telefacsimile or electronic communication is accompanied with the appropriate fees, and meets the statutory requirements, it shall be effective upon its filing date or future effective date as prescribed in the document.
+The secretary of state shall prescribe a telefacsimile or electronic communication fee in addition to any filing fees to cover the cost of the services.
+The fee must be paid prior to acceptance of a telefacsimile or electronic communication under this section.
+The telefacsimile or electronic communication fee shall be deposited into the information and services fee fund.

-(b) As used in this act, “telefacsimile communication” means the use of electronic equipment to send or transfer a document.
-This section shall not be construed so as to require the secretary of state to accept any filing through electronic mail.
-The secretary of state may designate acceptable types or formats of telefacsimile communication for filing documents pursuant to this act.
+(b) As used in this act, “telefacsimile or electronic communication” means the use of electronic equipment to send or transfer a document, including attachment to an electronic mail or direct upload.
+This section shall not be construed so as to require the secretary of state to accept any filing through any particular means.
+The secretary of state may designate acceptable types or formats of telefacsimile or electronic communication for filing documents pursuant to this act.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.